Natetgmaxwell/ntgm/src/site/notes/Cards/Myostatin.md

 > down::

 > [!Definition] Definition
-> Myostatin, also known as growth-differentiation factor 11 (GDF11), is a protein that inhibits muscle cell differentiation and growth.
+> Myostatin, also known as growth-differentiation factor 11 (GDF11), is a protein that inhibits [[Cards/Myocyte\|muscle cell]] differentiation and growth.
 It is expressed mainly in skeletal muscle tissue and acts as a negative regulator of muscle mass.
 Myostatin deficiency or deletion can result in increased muscle size and strength, similar to the condition seen in some cattle breeds called double-muscled animals.
 Humans with excessive myostatin levels may have reduced muscle growth and strength.

 > [!quote] [[Sources/@jamesdinicolantonioWinAchievePeak2021\|@jamesdinicolantonioWinAchievePeak2021]]
 > Myostatin is a substance that inhibits muscle growth by suppressing hypertrophy[704] .
 It’s basically your body’s attempt to shut down muscle growth as a way to preserve energy from an evolutionary perspective.